peter3200/NeuroDocs/docs/source/cprep/cprep_ov.rst

 Complete documentation for this pipeline can be found on the `CBIG Github Site <https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/preprocessing/CBIG_fMRI_Preproc2016>`__.

-Prerequisites for the CBIG2016 Pipeline
+Prerequisites for the CBIG2016 pipeline
 ***************************************

 * NIFTI-formatted images (see our `dcm2niix guide <https://neurodocs.readthedocs.io/en/latest/preproc/prep1.html>`__)